Aboriginal Art in Red Hands Cave – Blue Mountains Australia

 Road safety Australia/your country

-One of the fascinating sites with traces of the original people is the Red Hands Cave.
-The paintings in the Red Hands Cave were, presumably, created between 500 and 1600 years ago.
-The indigenous Dharug people in Australia lived in clans here and presumably occupied the area around the Blue Mountains for thousands of years.
-The clans probably had between 50 and 100 clan members each.
-The western inland Dharug people were skilled hunters and hunted large animals like kangaroos and emus.
+One of the most captivating sites that preserves traces of the original people is Red Hands Cave.
+The paintings found inside are believed to have been created between 500 and 1,600 years ago, offering a remarkable glimpse into the ancient culture of the Dharug people.
+These indigenous clans, who lived in the Blue Mountains region, likely inhabited the area for thousands of years.
+Each clan probably consisted of 50 to 100 members, with the western inland Dharug people being skilled hunters, hunting large animals like kangaroos and emus.

 Red Hands Cave